tejasprabhune/npdavideos/README.md

 * **Selection** - clicking on a result card will display a main card with the same information and will display an embedded audio controls element if possible and a link to the round as the title of the card itself.

+* **Infinite Scroll** - any search query allows the user to page by scrolling to the bottom to generate more results

+* **Upload/Add** - any user may add a result card for a specific round recording they possess by inputting the relevant round information and a Dropbox link.

 ## Planned Features:

 The timeline for these features is TBD since the main features I wanted to implement have been completed and school and debate prep usually takes precedence.
 Pull requests with work on these features are also super welcome!

-* **Pagination** - any search query allows the user to page through results rather than being restricted to top 10 results.

-* **Upload/Add** - any user may add a result card for a specific round recording they possess by inputting the relevant round information and a Dropbox/Youtube link.

 * **Advanced Search Mechanisms** - more explicit keyword-based filtering of results outside of only search-bar inputs.